callstack/react-native-testing-library/website/docs/JestMatchers.md

 expect(element).toBeBusy()
 ```

-This allows you to assert whether the given element is busy from user's perspective.
-It relies on accessibility selected state as set by `aria-busy` or `accessibilityState.busy` props.
+This allows you to assert whether the given element is busy from the user's perspective.
+It relies on the accessibility selected state as set by `aria-busy` or `accessibilityState.busy` props.

 ## Element Styles